 This was my biggest issue with Atelier Totori, for a game about alchemy and synthesising a lot, it really annoyed me after a while – especially when Atelier Rorona was so simple yet had more advanced and helpful features included.

-Exploration: Once the game has truly begun, you have access to a world map, a map which costs ‘days’ in order to traverse across.
+Exploration: Once the game has truly begun, you have access to a world map, a map that costs ‘days’ in order to traverse across.
 Remember how you’re on a tight deadline to complete your tasks?
 Well, considering travelling to the various locations to fight and gather items costs time, it all soon adds up as the deadlines creep closer.
 Also, Atelier Totori introduces the annoying continued time reduction mechanic.
 Once you enter a field or cavern, if you start a fight then you’ll lose time, based on how many rounds it takes to kill the enemy, and gathering any ingredients will see a big reduction to the time as well.

 This is a mechanic which we’ll see in the third game as well, it’s not a massive issue but it does mean you have to plan out what you want to do much more tightly.
 It’s a lot easier to run out of time with this mechanic in play and I wish there was an option to turn it off – but if there was then Atelier Totori wouldn’t really be true to the original.

 Combat: This is your standard JRPG combat segment.
 Once initiated (by running into an enemy, smacking it with your staff in the field or randomly as you travel the map), the whole segment is turn-based as you choose what attacks or items to use based on your characters speed.
-Only certain characters can use items but they all can unlock skills as their levels increase, these are much more powerful attacks which will help take down the enemies much faster.
+Only certain characters can use items but they all can unlock skills as their levels increase, these are much more powerful attacks that will help take down the enemies much faster.

 You can also initiate a super attack by using a skill or item with Rorona then using the shoulder buttons to call in each ally one at a time and then finish it off with Cross as Rorona performs her initial attack but as a critical strike.
-This is only possible if you’ve built up assist points buy attacking with each ally first.
+This is only possible if you’ve built up assist points by attacking with each ally first.

 The characters in Atelier Totori